 Optimizing Content for Backlinks and Shares

-Another fundamental aspect of SEO is attracting backlinks, and this means creating content that is both linkable and shareable.
+Another fundamental aspect of SEO is attracting backlinks, which means creating content that is both linkable and shareable.

 Become a “Link Magnet”

-- Being original.
-Depending on what you have to say, this approach can also be considered as courting controversy, but there doesn’t necessarily have to be a negative connotation.
-It can simply be an original opinion or concept that has the potential to shake things up, or change the way people view or approach something.
-If people like your idea or your “take”, and it starts to generate some traction, this approach can result in a significant number of backlinks.
+- Be original.
+Offer an original opinion or concept that has the potential to shake things up or change the way people view or approach something.
+If readers like your “take,” and it starts to generate some traction, this approach can result in a significant number of shares and backlinks.
 Sharing unique, research-driven content is a great example.
-Presenting statistics and findings that don’t exist anywhere else will naturally attract backlinks from content creators using them in their own articles.

-- Being authoritative.
-This is the approach you should try to aim for with all your content.
-In some niches, it’s mandatory for your content to be written and/or reviewed by a recognized expert (i.e., healthcare or nutrition), but this principle applies to any sector.
-If an article is written by a competent authority on a subject (or it at least contains insights and guidance from such experts), it will carry a lot more weight and be a lot more linkable.
+- Be authoritative.
+This should hold true for all your content.
+In some niches (e.g., health care or nutrition), it’s mandatory for a recognized expert to write or review your content, but this principle applies to any sector.
+When a competent authority on a subject writes an article (or it at least contains insights and guidance from such experts), it will carry more weight and be more linkable.

-- Taking a stand.
-There can be a thin line between taking a stand and being controversial, but brand values and ethics are important—especially to younger generations.
+- Take a stand.
+The line between taking a stand and being controversial is thin, but brand values and ethics are important—especially as readers hold brands accountable for everything they publish.
 By nailing your flag to a particular mast, you can generate a unique voice that makes you a more attractive backlinking option than your rivals.

-- Following and Leveraging Trends.
-It’s a good idea to pay attention to the latest trends and topics that the backlink creators in your niche are into, and then create unique and useful content on that topic.
-Of course, you shouldn’t just “jump on the bandwagon” for the sake of it, but if you have something genuinely interesting to say, then this is a great way to strategize your backlinks.
+- Follow and leverage trends.
+Pay attention to the latest trends and topics that the backlink creators in your niche are into, and then create unique and useful content on that topic.
+Of course, don’t jump on the bandwagon just for the sake of it, but if you have something genuinely interesting to say, then this is a great way to strategize your backlinks.

-- Having a recognizable voice.
+- Have a recognizable voice.
 As mentioned, a unique voice makes you stand out and creates a sense of loyalty among your followers.
-For instance, Andy Crestodina has a very unique writing and talking style that is popular among marketers and business executives, allowing him to build a dedicated following that generates backlinks.
+For instance, Andy Crestodina, author and co-founder of Orbit Media Studios, has a unique writing and talking style that is popular among marketers and business executives, allowing him to build a dedicated following that generates backlinks.

 Promote Social Sharing

-The best way to encourage social shares of your content is to make it as easy as possible for viewers to do so!
-Make your social icons clearly visible on your page, and/or encourage readers to share your content at the end of your article as a non-invasive reminder.
+The best way to encourage social shares of your content is to make it easy.
+Make your social icons clearly visible on your page and encourage readers to share your content at the end of your article as a friendly reminder.

 Ensure that the content itself is shareable, too.
-To do this, the content should:
+It should:

 - Validate your audience’s opinions.
 This makes it easy for people to share your content because it aligns with (and, ideally, reinforces) their beliefs and values.
-For this to work, though, you need to genuinely understand the sentiment of your audience, and be authentic and genuine in what you are writing about.
+For this to work, you need to genuinely understand the sentiment of your audience and be authentic in what you are writing about.

 - Establish your sharers as experts.
 If your content is credible, authoritative, and accurate, then people will want to share it to establish or verify their own position as educated and informed on the subject in question.
 Therefore, put particular emphasis on creating content that is informative and helpful.

 - Resonate with your audience.
-There are a number of ways that you can create emotive connections with your audience.
-Maybe you could post content that is inspirational and encourages a particular action.
-Maybe you could reference something that is important to your audience.
-Or perhaps you can simply tell a story that is relatable for your audience, making them want to share it with their own personal networks.
+Create emotive connections with your readers by posting content that is inspirational and encourages a particular action.
+Or, reference something deeply important to them.
+Tell a story that is relatable, making them want to share it with their own personal networks.